Udembaba/Kickstarter-Analysis/README.md

-# Kickstarter-analysis
-Performs analysis on kickstarter data to uncover trends
+## kickstarter analysis of trends
+how everything went
+#subheading